cordero67/blu-mun-event-ticketing/README.md

     Contains the truffle-config.js file that houses information allowing truffle to compile, migrate and test the project and its deployment.

+DApp Compilation, Migration and Testing

+This project was compiled, migrated and tested using Truffle.

+To recreate, perform the following:

+•	Open up a local copy of Ganache-GUI

+•	In a terminal window, type “truffle test”

+This performs the following:

+Compiles all .sol files identified by a migrations script (migrations folder of project root directory: ”src.migrations”).
+This will also generate a “.json” file for each compiled contract that contains the associated contract’s abi.

+Migrates all .sol files to the designated blockchain and augments “networks” field inside each “.json” files generated during the preceding compilation step.

+Executes the “EventTicketFactory.js” file which contains all the associated tests of both the “GAEventTickets" and "EventTicketingFactory" smart contracts.
+Tests are set to run on port 7545.
+To compile, migrate and test using port 8545 (i.e. ganache-cli), perform the following:

+•	Comment out line 24 and uncomment line 25 in the truffle-config.js file.

+•	In a terminal window, type “ganache-cli”

+•	In a terminal window, type “truffle test”

 User Interaction